MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/guidelines-powerbi-visuals.md

 > * The Microsoft commercial logo is used in this article only as an example.
 Use your own commercial logo with your Power BI visual.

 > [!IMPORTANT]
-> Commercial logos are allowed in *edit mode only*.
-Commercial logos *can't* be displayed in view mode.
+> Commercial logos are allowed in *edit* mode only.
+Commercial logos can't be displayed in view mode.

 ### Commercial logo type